-- e) On-scene resuscitation: patients who are found in arrest or who arrest prior to transport and are attended to by BLS clinicians must only be resuscitated in place (with minimal movement, no attempts at patient loading, and no attempts at transport) until the following have been accomplished: - (1) Medical Etiologies - (a) The patient has received a minimum of five two-minute cycles of rhythm interpretation and chest compressions. - (2) Trauma Etiologies - (a) Penetrating trauma patients should receive the indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while loading and preparing for immediate transport. - (b) Blunt trauma patients should receive all indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while on scene before termination of resuscitation or transport if ROSC is achieved. - (3) Exemptions from on-scene resuscitation: - (a) Where physical barriers prevent resuscitation - (b) Where clinicians are in danger - (c) Pregnant patients - (d) Patients in cardiac arrest thought to be secondary to hypothermia or submersion - f) Following the initial on-scene resuscitation above, clinicians may choose to continue the on-scene resuscitation until termination of resuscitation or to transport the patient at any time.
-Clinicians should ensure the following prior to transport: - (1) Mechanical CPR (mCPR) in place (if available)
+- Perform high-quality uninterrupted chest compressions (manual or mechanical) as soon as possible and until defibrillator available. - Apply AED as soon as available. - Follow machine prompts regarding rhythm analyses and shocks. - Limit breaks in compressions to 10 seconds or less for rhythm analysis periods and during shocks; perform compressions while defibrillator is charging. - On-scene resuscitation: Patients who are found in arrest or who arrest prior to transport and are attended to by BLS clinicians must only be resuscitated in place (with minimal movement, no attempts at patient loading, and no attempts at transport) until the following have been accomplished: - Medical etiology: the patient has received a minimum of five two-minute cycles of chest compressions and rhythm interpretation - Traumatic etiology: patient has received treatments for reversible causes per Trauma Protocol: Trauma Arrest protocol - Exemptions from on-scene resuscitation: - Physical barriers prevent resuscitation - Clinicians are in danger - Pregnant patients - Patients in cardiac arrest thought to be secondary to hypothermia or submersion - Following the initial on-scene resuscitation above, clinicians may continue on-scene resuscitation until termination of resuscitation or transport the patient at any time.
+Clinicians should ensure that a mechanical CPR device is in place (if available) prior to transport.